-Last year I addressed selection criteria for a client who applied for an administrative type role in a university based in Melbourne.
-She was subsequently interviewed, offered the role and accepted it.
-The selection criteria component of the application involved addressing seven questions.
-Following are excerpts from three of the questions addressed:
+I addressed selection criteria for a client who applied for an administrative role in a major university located in Melbourne.
+She was interviewed, offered and accepted the role.
+The selection criteria involved addressing seven in total.
+Following are excerpts from two of the criteria.

-2. Excellent written and verbal communication skills, including the ability to interpret and communicate complex rules
+Excellent written and verbal communication skills, including the ability to interpret and communicate complex rules.

-3. Demonstrated ability to take initiative; to plan and prioritise workloads to meet deadlines; to work both in a team environment and independently
+Demonstrated ability to take initiative; to plan and prioritise workloads to meet deadlines; to work both in a team environment and independently.

 In all the roles I have undertaken, the majority of my work was done in collaboration with other team members and/or other departmental teams.
-I believe efficient team work improves service efficiency and quality.
-For example, whilst employed with DEF Pty Ltd, I was part of a project team consisting of architects, model makers, graphic designers, and administrative staff.
+Whilst employed with DEF Pty Ltd, I was part of a project team consisting of architects, model makers, graphic designers, and administrative staff.
 My role in the project was to edit and translate the final product (the Design Report).
 As I was the only team member to be involved in the entire project from inception through to completion, this provided me with a thorough understanding of the big picture concept.
 I both initiated and undertook the responsibility of connecting with all team members.
 Team members would approach me for advice and updates as I was the only member of the team who liaised with everyone and kept a detailed track of the entire process.
 I advised team members of the time frame involved, engaged them to work more efficiently, and encouraged more open communication between team members in order to complete set tasks.
-Subsequently, my initiative and collaboration with the team resulted in positive feedback from both team members and managers and I was promoted to the role of China Project Coordinator.
+Overall, my initiative and collaboration with the team resulted in positive feedback from both team members and managers and I was promoted to a higher level role.